joelczk/writeups/HTB/Academy.md

 http://academy.htb/index.php            (Status: 200) [Size: 2117]
 ```

+### Logging into admin page
 Upon visiting the ```/admin.php``` endpoint, we realize that this is a login page to the admin interface of the website.
-Before we can access the admin page, we will first have
-to register for an admin account via the ```/register.php```.
+Before we can access the admin page, we will first have to register for an admin account via the ```/register.php```.
 However, a normal registration doesn't seem to be able to give us admin access to the webpage.

 We will now intercept the request made when we register an account.
 We noticed that when we register for an account, there is a ```roleid=0``` in the body of the request.
 We will
 then modify this to become ```roleid=1``` to try to register an admin account instead.